-In between these two ‘Legend’ books, though, David Gemmell wrote a great deal: Waylander, which introduced readers to the crossbow-carrying assassin who many readers rate superior to Druss the Legend; the standalone Knights of Dark Renown; and Wolf in Shadow, the first in a trilogy of novels centring on the gun-wielding Bible-reading Jon Shannow.
+In between these two ‘Legend’ books, though, David Gemmell wrote a great deal: among much else, he produced Waylander, which introduced readers to the crossbow-carrying assassin who many readers rate superior to Druss the Legend; the standalone Knights of Dark Renown; and Wolf in Shadow, the first in a trilogy of novels centring on the gun-wielding Bible-reading Jon Shannow.
 The last of these had a curious origin in an especially dark time in Gemmell’s life, and the result was one of his most unusual and intriguing novels.

 In August 1986, Gemmell’s mother was terminally ill, and his job as the editor of several local newspapers in southern England was under threat.
 (He would shortly be fired for using his colleagues as inspiration for the characters in his third novel, Waylander; his boss, Gemmell later recalled, regarded it as a poisonous attack on his integrity.)
 Demoralised and depressed, Gemmell was trying to power on with the draft for his next novel, but it wasn’t working.
 Then, having imbibed several Armagnacs in a hotel room in Bournemouth, where he was staying for a business trip, Gemmell put a new sheet of paper into his Olympia portable typewriter and wrote the sentence: ‘The rider paused at the crest of a wooded hill, and gazed down at the wide, rolling empty lands beneath him.
 There was no sign of Jerusalem…’